 Contemplating holding an online event and not sure if it’s worth it?
 The list of benefits is lengthy, even under standard circumstances.
 Add in the new digital-first landscape, and a couple more benefits join the already long list.

 - Save Money: Virtual events are more cost-effective, both for attendees and hosts.
 Hosts don’t have to pay for a costly venue or use a budget to get staff on-site.

 - Save Time: Online event hosts save time on setup and planning.
 Attendees save time on travel and don’t have to worry about making out-of-office arrangements.

 - Expand Attendee Base: Because virtual events only require a device with an internet connection, they’re wide open to nearly everyone.
 More people can easily attend online events with reduced concerns around health and safety, time commitment, budget, and event location—including international attendees who might be too far away to make attending an in-person feasible.

 - Expand Potential Speaker List: Likewise, reduced commitments for a virtual event may also make it easier to get speakers, especially if your event includes a mix of live and pre-recorded sessions.

 - Continue Driving Leads and Pipeline: The content you create for online events can be gated and offered on-demand or repurposed and reused in other ways throughout the year—meaning these events are the gifts that keep on giving back to businesses.

 - Reduce Risk of Outbreak: Of course, this one is on everyone’s minds.
-In a time when many companies have limited employee travel and others have moved to a remote workplace, virtual events make it easier for your event attendees to still get value from your content without worrying about getting sick or spreading germs.
+In a time when many companies have limited employee travel and others have moved to remote workplaces, virtual events make it easier for your event attendees to still get value from your content without worrying about getting sick or spreading germs.

 Types of Online Events